You know when you have one of those days where you just don’t feel motivated to do anything?

 4) Write Your Goals Out & Revisit Them Often

 Schedule a time to write out your long term and short term goals and then decide how often you want to reflect on them (monthly, weekly or even daily).
 Place your goal list somewhere where you can see it all the time – on the fridge, as your phone background, your computer background, on your door, wall, etc. If you’re constantly reminded of your goals, it will help you remember how much you want to achieve them, then you’ll be less likely to give up.

 5) Repeat & Practice

 Habits take time to form.
 If you’ve been doing something the same way for most of your life, it will be mentally and physically challenging when you decide to change your habits.
 But you should give yourself full permission to make mistakes!
 If you stumble, it’s just another chance to learn.
 You do not need to beat yourself up.
 Remember that anyone who is an expert in anything was once a beginner, so keep pushing through.
 As you practice, you’ll get better!

 There’s also a little bonus – sometimes we just need someone to give us a pep talk to kick us in the butt so we will get back on track.
 If you don’t have a friend who can do that for you today – I found an awesome playlist with motivational speeches that can pump you up.
-If you’re feeling uninspired and need some drive in your life, listen to this!
+If you’re feeling uninspired and need some drive in your life, listen to Personal Training GA!